What is a radiator?

 What does a radiator do?

-Radiators help keep engines cool by allowing outside air to cool down hot engine coolant.
-As coolant flows through a radiator, tiny metal fins on the radiator dissipate the heat with the help of airflow from movement down the road or from radiator fans.
+A radiator helps keep your vehicle’s engine cool by allowing outside air to cool down hot engine coolant.
+As coolant flows through the radiator, tiny metal fins on the radiator dissipate the heat with the help of airflow from movement down the road or from radiator fans.
 The coolant then returns to the engine to absorb more heat, and the cycle continues.

 Bottom line

-Replacing a radiator can be an expensive proposition, especially for people who find themselves outside of warranty coverage.
+Replacing a radiator can be expensive, especially for vehicle owners who find themselves outside of warranty coverage.
 However, repairs are usually far cheaper.
-Whatever the case, it’s important to get your radiator fixed sooner rather than later — an overheating engine can put you in jeopardy of an even bigger bill.
+Whatever the case, it’s important to get your radiator fixed sooner rather than later; an overheating engine can put you in jeopardy of an even bigger bill.

 If you need assistance paying for a radiator replacement, a personal loan can be a huge help, and an extended auto warranty can provide some serious peace of mind and help cover future expenses.